CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

 ##### Using the Chrome Debugger

 The Chrome browser comes also comes with powerful set of developer tools, including a debugger.
-While the Developer tools pane is open, the `debugger` statement will cause the program to pause execution, allowing you to inpect the state of any variables that are currently in scope (you can also modify them interactively in the console!).
+While the Developer tools pane is open, the `debugger` statement will cause the program to pause execution, allowing you to inspect the state of any variables that are currently in scope (you can also modify them interactively in the console!).

 ```javascript